fastai/fastpages/README.md

 ### Pinning A Blog Post

 By default, posts are sorted by date on your homepage.
 However you may want one or more blog posts to always appear at the very top of your homepage.
 In otherwords, you may want certain posts to be "pinned" or "sticky".
 To accomplish this, specify the `sticky_rank` front matter in the order you would like your sticky posts to appear.
-Blog posts that do not set this parameter are sorted in the default way, by date after the sticky posts.
+Blog posts that do not set this parameter are sorted in the default way by date after the sticky posts.

 For example, consider these three markdown posts